-There is only one belt besides the timing belt in 850/S70/V70/C70 models, and it’s called the ‘serpentine belt,’ ‘accessory belt’ or ‘auxiliary drive belt,’ depending on who you ask.
+There is only one belt besides the timing belt in 850, S70, V70, C70 and XC70 models up to/including model year 2000, and it’s called the serpentine belt, accessory belt or auxiliary drive belt, depending on who you ask.
 It transmits power from the crankshaft of the engine to the alternator, steering pump and air conditioning compressor.

-Check your owners’ manual for the change interval.
-My 1997 850‘s interval is at the 60k miles mark, which is where I’m at today.
+Check your owners’ manual for the change interval (at what mileage you need to replace your serpentine belt).
 If you have your Volvo serviced regularly at a Volvo dealer or independent Volvo repair shop, it’s probably on their radar, and you probably don’t have to ask them to perform this.
 If they’re good, you’ll know if this belt has been changed recently or if it will be soon because they will have discussed this with you.

 Serpentine Belt Parts

 First off, the belt for the 850 T5 is Continental part #6PK-1743 (visit our sponsors to find your model #).
 Here’s some points to keep in mind: